20Finger-Squared/nixOS/README.md

 My nixOS configuration including any tools I am experimenting with.
 When i consider this configuration to be "stable" i will change it to the main branch, not saying the main branch is usable either.

+This configuration is most likely going to be stable once I have done the current TODO tasks.

 # Installation instructions
 You first need to copy your generated hardware-configuration.nix `cp /etc/nixos/hardware-configuration.nix ~/nixOS`